ZoeLeBlanc/third_world_periodicals/README.md

 - `classify_publications.py` which uses the saved model to classify the corpuses of other publications.

-- `Visualize Publications.ipynb` which visualizes the results of the models
+- `Visualize Publications.ipynb` which visualizes the results of the models.